 Yes, we have planned a series of social events during your stay.
 Your two-week program will include surprise guests.

 The cultural program consists of guided tours and additional development workshops.
 Tours take you to key cultural sites around the city.
 Extension workshops on teaching through science, art and social studies will also be offered.
 These will take place in the world-famous American Museum of Natural History, Museum of Modern Art, and Metropolitan Museum of Art.
-You will also have an opportunity to attend a Broadway show and take walking tours of the city.

 You should plan to arrive in New York City one full day before the course begins.
 Orientation to the program and the city takes place during the first day of class.
 Classes start promptly at 9:00 a.m., Monday through Thursday, and conclude at 4:00 p.m., giving you two hours to rest and prepare for the professional development sessions, which take place after 6:00 p.m.